emanchado/Flickr-Memories/README.markdown

 This is a *very* simple utility to fetch pictures from a week a year ago from a given Flickr account.
-It generates a static web page that you can load in any browser to see the pictures.
+It generates a static web page that you can load in any browser to see the pictures, or alternatively it can send that webpage as an e-mail to a chosen e-mail address.
 It's written in Scala, and part of the point of writing it in the first place was learning some Scala, so don't expect (1) idiomatic Scala code you can learn from, or (2) a polished/well-maintained code.

 BTW, I know there's already a service that does something similar, probably much better, but as I said I wanted to learn some Scala ;-)